S-Samiksha/DSAI-Project/README.md

 To find the best hyperparameters a Grid Search is done.

 Grid Search will then run a range for the hyperparameters.
 The definition provided by the official Sci-Kit learn website is "The parameters of the estimator used to apply these methods are optimized by cross-validated grid-search over a parameter grid."
-Cross validation is defined as "Cross validation is a statistical method used to estimate the performance (or accuracy) of machine learning models."
+Cross-validation is defined as "Cross-validation is a statistical method used to estimate the performance (or accuracy) of machine learning models."

-Best score is the average of the cross-validated score of the best hyperparameters.
+The Best_Score is the average of the cross-validated score of the best hyperparameters.
 Since cv = 5, the train and test split will occur five times for each hyperparameter.
-The best score is calculated for each try and for each combination of hyperparameters.
+The best score is calculated for each trial and each combination of hyperparameters.
 The best score will return the average of the best hyperparameter combination in those 5 tries.

 This function will return the best hyperparameters max_depth and n_estimators.
 The max_depth was run from a range of 2 to 11, using the NumPy range.
 The n_estimators was run from 100 to 1001 at a step of 100.
 For all product types, the best max_depth was 10.
 Here is the code for the Grid Search: